Outsourcing Data Science to Ukraine: 8 Do’s and Don’ts

 Choosing a Data Science Consulting Firm – Do’s and Don’ts

-There is a host of Eastern European firms now offering to consult in the data science industry.
-As you consider potential partners for your BDaaS (Big Data as a Service), here are your do’s and don’ts:
+There are a number of Eastern European companies now offering to consult in the data science industry.
+If you are considering potential partners for your BDaaS (Big Data as a Service) projects, here are your do’s and don’ts:

 1. Do Your Due Diligence

-- What are the backgrounds and experience of the team that will provide your big data service?
+- What are the background and experience of the team that will provide your big data service?

 - Will you have a dedicated qualified team specifically assigned to your partnership?
 You don’t want to have to develop new relationships with new people along the way.